How to Grow Peppers In Pots: 9 Tips for Success

 When picking a location for your pepper container garden, the most important aspect to consider is sunlight.
 All peppers need at least six hours of direct sunlight each day.
 But more is better.

 Like all nightshades, peppers love the heat.
-They thrive in daytime temps between 70 and 80 degrees.
+They thrive in full sun and in daytime temperatures between 70 and 80 degrees.
 At night, they don’t like to get much cooler.

 2. Find the Right Pot